 This is an owners guide and the ownership experience is likely to be very different to what you are used to, something that you MUST understand before taking the plunge as failing to do so may result in either a euphoric experience or the biggest mistake you may ever make.

 Many Tesla owners appear to be on a crusade to change the world and are almost evangelical about their cars.
-A fair proportion of what they say is fine, but they over step the mark quite often.
-Ask an "evangelist" about running out of charge and they may reply "have you ever run out of petrol?", which up to a point is a fair question but the reality of finding a charge point v finding a petrol station and the speed to fill are both quite different.
+A fair proportion of what they say is fine, but they can overstep the mark.
+Ask an "EVangelist" about running out of charge and they may reply "have you ever run out of petrol?", which up to a point is a fair question but the reality of finding a charge point v finding a petrol station and the speed to fill are both quite different.
 There's also a "zero mile club" of owners who just made it to a charging point because getting to zero does happen, you don't get that with petrol owners.
 But range anxiety should equally not be a concern with a little bit of planning.

 Before we get into the meat of this, it’s worth mentioning the Tesla sales force.
 Tesla are renowned for doing things differently and true to form, they don't have traditional sales staff.
 Even if you buy in store, you are effectively sat down at a web browser as if ordering on-line.
 This has some benefits (no pushy sales guys) but also a downside as their motivation and attention to detail is often a little vague, not helped by Tesla’s own ambiguity.
-As an example, nobody knew reliably what cables came with the car, some owners getting a type 2 cable, others not.
+As an example, nobody knew reliably which cables come with the car, some owners getting a type 2 cable, others not.
 Detail of parts like changes to the autopilot hardware occur and the sales staff rarely seem to know before the public.
-This can carry through once you have placed your order too as delivery dates move around and finance agreements and trade-in values seem inconsistently managed.
+This can carry through once you have placed your order as delivery dates can move around and finance agreements and trade-in values seem inconsistently managed.
 There have also been reports of misleading statements over range and what you can reasonably expect to get from the cars, often through ignorance of the Tesla staff rather than anything else, but all the same, its a problem if you reply on what they say.

 The cars are not cheap and even modest % depreciation equates to significant amounts of money.
 A drop of 20% on a new custom order as you drive away is not to be unexpected.

 So it's perfect!?
 Well, not quite.
 There are issues to be aware of.
 The sat nav, while looking impressive, is known to make a lot of mistakes.
 Tesla have been making improvements over time but some owners still prefer using Apps like Waze on their mobile.
 Traffic information for instance cause rerouting but is of variable quality and not the same as that displayed on the map which is from Google.
 There is also the reliability of the technology.
 At times it crashes like a Microsoft computer in the 1980s with the need to perform a regular reboot.
-It's also a heavy car, although the weight is low down, so while it corners well for a big car, it's a long way off other cars that can do 60 mph in around 3 seconds and there is a lot of weight to stop.
-The interior is also relatively low on quality compared to premium cars of this price bracket like Audi and Porsche, although this has been steadily improving.
-Some like the minimalist design but there is little depth to the design.
-Sit in the latest Porsche Panamera and it will feel very different.
+It's also a heavy car, although the weight is low down, so while it corners well for a big car, it's a long way off other cars that can do 60 mph in around 3 seconds.
+Braking is also very different.
+Lifting off the gas pedal causes the car to start to regenerate and slow the car down and one foot driving is possible most of the time, but that weight can also mean its a lot of car to stop in a hurry should you need to.

-There are also some misconceptions on how high tech the car is.
-There are many unique or advanced features in the design; the Autopilot is as good if not better than any, the self presenting doors, the drive train, the availability and speed of super chargers.
-But there are some noticeable absences; there is no head up display, the adaptive headlights are a long way behind the best from BMW, Audi and Mercedes, there is no surround view when parking, the stereo while having built in spotify does not sound fntastic compared to other high end stereos..
+There are also some misconceptions on how high technology the car is.
+There are many unique or advanced features in the design; the Autopilot is as good if not better than any, the self presenting doors, the drive train, the availability and speed of superchargers.
+But there are some noticeable absences; there is no head up display, the adaptive headlights are a long way behind the best from BMW, Audi and Mercedes, there is no surround view when parking, the stereo while having built in Spotify does not sound fantastic compared to other high end stereos..

-Road tax on cars registered before March 2017 is zero, after that its £310 a year for the first 5 years.
+UK VED on cars registered before March 2017 is zero, after that its £310 a year for the first 5 years.

 But fuel costs are otherwise cheap, and circa 5p a mile fuel costs are easily achievable when charging at home.
 Its more expensive if you use a public charger that requires payment, although many still don't.
-These can work out as high as 15p a mile although the proportion of your driving at this rate if you can charge at home is likely to be small.
+Public charging can work out as high as 15p a mile although the proportion of your driving at this rate if you can charge at home is likely to be small.